Installation Overview

 • Red Hat KVM: Cisco Catalyst 8000V also runs on the Red Hat Enterprise Linux (RHEL).

-• Public Clouds: Apart from the above-mentioned hypervisors, you can also deploy and use Cisco Catalyst 8000V in Amazon Web Services, Microsoft Azure, Google Cloud Platform, and Alibaba Cloud.
+• Public Clouds: Apart from the listed hypervisors, you can also deploy and use Cisco Catalyst 8000V in Amazon Web Services, Microsoft Azure, Google Cloud Platform, Alibaba Cloud, and Oracle Cloud Infrastructure.
 See the respective public cloud deployment guides for detailed information.

-The Cisco Catalyst 8000V is a low-latency application and might not function properly when the processing resources on the host side are over subscribed.
+The Cisco Catalyst 8000V is a low-latency application.
+It not function properly if processing resources on the host are oversubscribed.
 By default, most hypervisors support overcommitting the processing resources.
 However, for Cisco Catalyst 8000V, if you oversubscribe and do not schedule the virtual CPUs (vCPUs) reliably, you could experience packet processing drops, error messages, or system outages.

 The Cisco Catalyst 8000V vCPUs must be scheduled by the host hypervisor to run on real physical cores.
 Each hypervisor has various controls that influence the scheduling of the vCPUs to the physical cores.
 As a best practice, Cisco recommends that you to use a ratio of 1:1 for the vCPUs to real physical cores.

 For detailed information on virtual machine processing resources, see the respective hypervisor tuning guides provided by the hypervisor.
-Additionally, you can refer to the appropriate hypervisor sections in this guide that describe the possible settings to increase the performance and improve the overall system determinism.
+Additionally, refer to the appropriate hypervisor sections in this guide that provide all the information on installing and using Cisco Catalyst 8000V in the hypervisor.

 Note